 What Is Biodegradable?
-Definition, Meaning & Key Limitations
+Definition & Meaning in Packaging

-Biodegradable refers to materials that can be broken down by microorganisms—such as bacteria and fungi—into simpler substances like water, carbon dioxide, and biomass over time.
+Biodegradable means a material can be broken down by microorganisms such as bacteria and fungi into natural substances like water, carbon dioxide, and biomass.

-However, biodegradable does not define how long the process takes, under what conditions it occurs, or whether the final outcome is environmentally safe.
+However, the term does not define how long the process takes, under what conditions it happens, or whether the breakdown is complete or environmentally safe.

-In packaging and waste management systems, this lack of clarity often leads to confusion, misuse, and greenwashing risks.
+In packaging and waste systems, this lack of clarity often leads to confusion and misuse.

 What Does “Biodegradable” Mean?